Without a doubt, you’ve already realized it’s more complex to be a leader today than it was even a few decades ago.

 The mission is why you exist.

-The problem in most churches is people (including leaders) get very fond of their methods.
+The problem in most organizations is people (including leaders) get very fond of their methods.

 Nobody was better at film photography for almost a century than Kodak.
 No one has a more prestigious paper than the New York Times.